open-simulation-platform/open-simulation-platform.github.io/cse-demo-app/user-guide.md

 ### Scenarios

-Scenarios can be defined with the syntax described in the table below. [link to scenario format spec].

 1. Scenario files placed in the ./scenarios subfolder within the configuration folder are automatically loaded and made visible in the
 Scenarios section.The dp-ship example comes with three scenario files for demonstration purposes.
 2. Click the scenarios to see its contents.